tatkaciran/rock-paper-scissors/README.md

 ## Project Development

 The game logic is implemented using JavaScript.
+The user interface is created with HTML and styled with CSS.

 ## How to Play